markjouh/competitive-programming/README.md

-# cp-reference
+# cp-library
-Template/reference code for programming contests
+My library code for programming contests.
+Currently undergoing a rewrite, old stuff is in the "old" branch.